Rimfire Case BulletsPro-Swage DiePro-Swage Kit

 - Push all the 22 LR cases through the die one after another, picking them up as the start to emerge from the top of the die.
 You have just started making a lifetime supply of free .224 jackets!
 Turn them into bullets with any of Corbins bullet swage die sets for .224 caliber.
 The jackets can also be drawn to .204, .172, or even down to .142 in two or three steps with additional draw dies.

 The RFJM-22R fits a standard 7/8-14 thread head, t-slotted ram reloading press (if it is capable of accepting standard RCBS shell holders).
-The RFJM-22S die fits the Corbin S-Press (CSP-1) and Corbin Hydro-Mite bench press (CSP-1H), and the RFJM-22H fits the larger Corbin Mega-Mite (CSP-2), Corbin Hydro Press, and Corbin Hydro Junior.
+The RFJM-22S die fits the Corbin S-Press (CSP-1), and the RFJM-22H fits the larger Corbin Mega-Mite (CSP-2), and Corbin Hydro Press.

 Making 6mm Jackets